Apply for Scholarships

 That’s where scholarships for community college students come into play.
 There are many undergraduate scholarships that allow community college students to apply.
 In fact, you might be able to find specific scholarships just for community college students.

 When deciding which students to select, scholarship providers often use GPA as one of their criteria.
-A general rule of thumb says that you need to have a 3.0 or higher to qualify for most awards.
+A general rule of thumb says that you need to have a 3.0 or higher to qualify for most awards, like the

-For example, the Coca-Cola Scholars Program Scholarship requires a 3.0 GPA for high school students.
-Winners may receive a $20,000 scholarship.
-One hundred and fifty winners will be chosen.
+For example, the Coca-Cola Scholars Program Scholarship.
+To qualify, you must have a 3.0 GPA as a high school student.
+Winners may receive a $20,000 scholarship, and 150 winners will be chosen.

 However, some scholarships may not even ask any questions about your GPA.
 If you don't have a stellar GPA, you should still be able to find plenty of awards.
 The key is to focus on what you can bring to the table, like athletic prowess, artistic skills and more.
 You can also look for awards based on your academic major, school year, residence state or special attributes.